 Outside the clinic Aaron loves spending time with his wife Alison and boys Jack and Isaac.
 He loves cooking, building the boys ever expanding lego city, photography and going to the gym.
 He also has an interest in cricket giving many years to Hawkesbury CC and North West Sydney Hurricanes CC and supports the Sydney Thunder, Waratahs, Parramatta Eels and Sydney Swans.

-Prashant is a director and senior physiotherapist at P360.
-He is a very experienced sports physiotherapist, having worked with several clinics and sporting teams in both Sydney and Melbourne.
-In 2016 he was the team physiotherapist with the Samoan’s 7’s side in the HSBC Rugby 7’s World Series and toured with the team in Oceania, America and Europe.
-Currently he is the head physiotherapist for the Western Sydney Rams in the National Rugby Championship and touring around Australia.
+Along with his spinal expertise Prashant has worked as a sports physiotherapist around the world.
+In 2016 he was the team physiotherapist for the Samoan Rugby 7’s side in the HSBC Rugby 7’s world series and Olympic Qualifiers, touring with them in the Pacific Islands, America and Europe.
+Currently he is the head physiotherapist for the Western Sydney Rams in the National Rugby Championship and tours around Australia working with the squad and Super Rugby Medical Teams.
 Prashant has also worked with and been consulted by elite athletes from Cricket Victoria, Cricket NSW, AFL, Rugby, and Australian Rowing.

 Ehsam graduated from the University of Sydney with a Masters of Physiotherapy following the completion of a Bachelor of Sport and Exercise Science also at the University of Sydney.
 Ehsam’s area of interest lies in sports and musculoskeletal physiotherapy particularly in the biomechanics of human performance.
 Ehsam has an avid interest in working with the soccer population and brings his experience of playing soccer all throughout his childhood and teenage years.
 In 2017, Ehsam’s role has expanded and he has taken on the responsibility of Assistant Clinic Manager.